sujeet-bhalerao/compact-letter-display/README.md

 # Compact Letter Display in Python

 ## Description
-This is a collection of scripts that perform analysis of variance (ANOVA), Tukey HSD pairwise comparison, and generates compact letter displays (CLD).
-You can use these to perform statistical testing using ANOVA, find significant pairs with Tukey HSD pairwise comparison, and generate a compact letter display, representing a summary of the results.
+This is a collection of scripts that perform analysis of variance (ANOVA), posthoc comparison tests (Tukey HSD and Fisher's LSD), and generate a compact letter display, representing a summary of the results.

 ## Compact Letter Display Algorithm
 `cld_calculator.py` uses the insert-absorb algorithm from "Hans-Peter Piepho (2004), An Algorithm for a Letter-Based Representation of All-Pairwise Comparisons, Journal of Computational and Graphical Statistics, 13(2), 456--466."